-Bruins Wrap: Boston Drops Second Straight Game With 4-2 Loss Vs. Red Wings
+NESN

 But the Red Wings answered back just 1:32 later when the speedy Dylan Larkin went behind Boston’s net for the wraparound bid, but the puck bounced off the skate of Patrice Bergeron and by Rask to tie things up at 1-1.

-Pastrnak tried to break the tie with a sweet 360 move, but Bernier was able to make the save and it would be the Red Wings to go up 2-1 on the play with 8:11 left in the opening 20 minutes.
+Pastrnak tried to break the tie with a sweet 360 move, but Bernier was able to make the save and it would later be the Red Wings who would go up 2-1 with 8:11 left in the opening 20 minutes.

 Brad Marchand was called for interference and Robby Fabbri cashed in with his goal for Detroit on a one-timer from the slot.

 The B’s went on the man-advantage when Danton Heinen drew a holding call.
-Boston got some quality scoring opportunities but could not capitalize as Boston went into the second period down 2-1.
+Boston got some quality scoring opportunities but could not capitalize as the Bruins went into the second period down 2-1.

 Each team had 12 shots apiece.